noctisatrae/noctisatrae/README.md

 - [⚡ chanceof.xyz - What are the chances of XYZ (built during a hackathon with fine folks) ?](https://chanceof.xyz)

 ## *whoami*
+I'm just another dev in high school (10th grade).
+My long-term goal is to even more commit myself into open-source and maybe contribute to the linux repository !